 The entities were subject to an orderly resolution plan as of year-end 2011 following the European sovereign debt crisis, which had a major impact on Dexia group.
-Given the bank's size and to prevent any systemic risk, the resolution process began in October 2011 and was eventually approved by the European Commission (EC) in December 2012.
+Given the bank's size and to prevent any systemic risk, the wind-down process began in October 2011 and was eventually approved by the European Commission (EC) in December 2012.
 As a result, the group no longer has any commercial activity, and its main mission is now focused on fulfilling its contractual obligations and managing its balance sheet in runoff (mainly public sector and sovereign assets).
-Consequently, Dexia group and DCL's governance were unified and simplified in line with the bank's remit.
+Consequently, Dexia group and DCL's governance were unified and simplified in line with the bank's new remit.

-Over the past three years, Dexia group sold Dexia Israel in 2018 and Dexia Kommunalbank Deutchland AG [DKD] in 2019, and closed its remaining branches abroad (Lisbon and Madrid).
-The transfer of the residual assets and liabilities of the New York branch to the headquarters in France was completed in H1 2020.
-The withdrawal of the branch's banking license will likely happen by year-end 2020.
-In September 2020, Dexia group acquired Banco BPM SpA and BPER Banca SpA's residual stakes in Dexia Crediop, making it a 100%-owned subsidiary.
-Dexia has not yet disclosed its strategic intention regarding this subsidiary.
+Over the past 4 years, Dexia group sold Dexia Israel in 2018 and Dexia Kommunalbank Deutchland AG [DKD] in 2019, and closed its remaining branches abroad (Lisbon and Madrid).
+The transfer of the residual assets and liabilities held by the New York branch to the headquarters in France was completed in H1 2020.
+In November 2020 the withdrawal of the New York branch's banking license and transformation of the branch into a representative office was completed.
+In September 2020, Dexia group acquired Banco BPM SpA's and BPER Banca SpA's residual stakes in Dexia Crediop, making it a 100%-owned subsidiary.
+Dexia has not yet disclosed any information about the fate of this subsidiary.